 The Student Right-to-Know Act

 The Student Right-to-Know Act was enacted in 1990 by federal law.
 The law requires institutions that receive Title IV HEA student financial aid to collect, report and/or disclose graduation rates for full-time, first-time, degree-seeking undergraduate students and students receiving athletically related student aid.
-See IPEDS.

 Family Educational Rights and Privacy Act